Query Rewriting via LLMs: Implementation Choices

 \subsection{\lithe Parameter Settings}

-The \emph{``temperature''} parameter of \gpt, which ranges over [0,1], controls the randomness of the model's response, with a higher temperature resulting in the outputs being more varied and less predictable.
-While a higher temperature can be useful for creative writing where one would seek diverse and exploratory answers, in our case we want a focused and deterministic answer as far as possible.
-Hence we set the temperature to 0 which causes the model to do greedy sampling to select the next token.
+The \emph{``temperature''} parameter of \gpt, which ranges over [0,1], controls randomness of the model's response.
+While higher values suit creative tasks that require diverse and exploratory outputs, we seek focused, deterministic answers.
+Thus, we set the temperature to 0, forcing the model to greedily sample the next token.

 The hyperparameters used by \lithe for MCTS are as follows: The maximum number of iterations $iter_{max}$ is set to 8, expansion threshold $\theta$ is 0.7, and number of expansions $k$ is 2.
 The values of $c_{base}$ and $c$ were set to 10 and 4, respectively.
 These settings were determined after an empirical evaluation of the various trade-offs, providing a robust balance between efficiency and quality.